-- Premarital Counselling – is a type of therapy or counseling session that helps couples to prepare for marriage.
-Such therapies ensure that the couple have a strong, healthy relationship, and to assist in giving you a better chance for a stable and satisfying marriage.
-This kind of counseling can also help you identify and correct the weaknesses that could become problems during marriage.
+- Premarital Counselling – is a type of therapy or counselling session that helps couples to prepare for marriage.
+Such therapies ensure that the couple has a strong, healthy relationship, and to assist in giving them a better chance for a stable and satisfying marriage.
+This kind of counselling can also help them identify and correct the weaknesses that could become problems during marriage.

-- Past Sexual Abuse – provides therapy and counseling to sexual abuse survivors to get over their fear of sex and how they can find pleasure again in a sexual relationship.
+- Past Sexual Abuse – provides therapy and counselling to sexual abuse survivors to get over their fear of sex and how they can find pleasure again in a sexual relationship.

 Sexologists are vital members of an infertility treatment team — allowing for the frank, confidential and tactful discussion, diagnosis, and treatment recommendation for sexuality-related conditions.